bloom-housing/bloom/README.md

 Bloom uses a monorepo-style repository containing multiple user-facing applications and backend services.
 The three main high-level packages are `api`, `sites`, and `shared-helpers`.
 Additionally, Bloom's UI leverages the in-house packages `@bloom-housing/ui-seeds` and `@bloom-housing/ui-components`.

-The `sites` package contains reference implementations for the two user-facing applications in the system:
+The `sites` folder contains reference implementations for both the public and partner applications:

 ---